sailro/EscapeFromTarkov-Trainer/README.md

 ## Installation

-You can try to compile the code yourself (you will need a recent Visual Studio, because we are using CSharp 9). you can use a precompiled release as well.
+You can try to compile the code yourself (you will need a recent Visual Studio, because we are using CSharp 9).
+You can use a precompiled release as well.

 Copy all files in your EFT directory like `C:\Battlestate Games\EFT`: